wirzka/dissecting-blockchain/README.md

 # Dissecting blockchain technologies
 ***This is a work in progress.
-I'm focusing most of my energies on this topics, so I'm adding/deleting stuff to this repo quite frequently.
+I'm focusing most of my energies on these topics, so I'm adding/deleting stuff to this repo quite frequently.
 Even the repo's structure is not finished yet and probably it'll never be.***
 ## Basic concepts
 In this section, I put resources that fall under a broader spectrum, so they're not verticalized into blockchain but they're somewhat related to them or viceversa.
 ### Decentralization